 Legal cases with fixed pricing, standardized processes, and firm timelines

-In case of the death of a person, a legal document that helps in ascertaining who is next of kin or who is the legal heir of a person is known as a Legal Heir Certificate.
+As per the Indian Constitution, in case of the death of a person, a legal document that helps in ascertaining who is next of kin or who is the legal heir of a person is known as a Legal Heir Certificate.
 It mentions details like the name, age, the relationship of the legal heirs to the deceased and the marital status of the next of kin.

 A legal heir, in simple terms, is a surviving family member but under Indian laws, the following are considered to be a legal heir: